Bloodborne Pathogens

 Hand Hygiene

-Healthcare workers must practice safe hand hygiene practices inside every healthcare setting.
+Healthcare workers must practice safe hand hygiene practices in every healthcare setting.
 They should use either an alcohol-based hand sanitizer or soap and water to wash their hands.
 Alcohol-based hand sanitizers should contain at least 60% alcohol to kill germs and are the preferred method of hand hygiene.
-However, if a healthcare worker’s hands are visibly soiled, they should wash their hands with soap and water [3].
+However, if a healthcare worker’s hands are soiled, they should wash them with soap and water [3].
 The CDC provides six situations where healthcare workers should always wash their hands, which include:

 • Before touching a patient